bytefish/bytefish.de/blog/spring_boot_multitenancy.md

 #### Resource ####

-Implementing the RESTful Webservice with Jersey now basically boils down to using the ``ICustomerRepository`` to query the database and using the ``Converters`` to convert between both representations.
+Implementing the RESTful Webservice with Jersey now basically boils down to using the ``ICustomerRepository`` for querying the database and using the ``Converters`` to convert between both representations.

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.